swift-serverless/aws-serverless-swift-api-template/README.md

 - Auto-Scaling
 - DevOps

-## Application
+## REST API Application

-The application uses [Swift-Sprinter](https://github.com/swift-sprinter/aws-lambda-swift-sprinter) as AWS Custom Lambda Runtime and acts as a presentation layer of the DynamoDB content via Web.
+The application uses [swift-aws-lambda-runtime](https://github.com/swift-server/swift-aws-lambda-runtime/) as AWS Custom Lambda Runtime and acts as a presentation layer of the DynamoDB content providing a REST API.

 The following frameworks are used:
-- [aws-lambda-swift-sprinter-nio-plugin](https://github.com/swift-sprinter/aws-lambda-swift-sprinter-nio-plugin): Implements the AWS Custom Runtime usin Swift NIO.
+- [swift-aws-lambda-runtime](https://github.com/swift-server/swift-aws-lambda-runtime/): Implements the AWS Custom Runtime usin Swift NIO.
 - [aws-sdk-swift](https://github.com/swift-aws/aws-sdk-swift): Interacts with DynamoDB

 ## Requirements